-1 minutes EFFECTIVE COMMUNICATION INTRODUCTION FACILITATOR Effective Communication Say: Hello and welcome to our next session on Executive Leadership.
+1 minutes EFFECTIVE COMMUNICATION INTRODUCTION FACILITATOR Effective Communication Executive Leadership Say: Hello and welcome to our next session on Executive Leadership.
 For the next 30 minutes we will be discussing effective communication.
 We as camp directors, along with our camp staffs, must use our communication skills when working with unit leaders, youth and adult campers, camp managers, and other staff members if we want to run a great camp.
 Effective communication is the backbone that all other functions of our camps operate through, because without it, the separate functions have no way of joining together in concert to create the beautiful symphony that is a great camp.

-6 minutes EFFECTIVE COMMUNICATION ACTIVITY #1 FACILITATOR Group Deceasions times 1 times 1 times 2 Tim Say: Communication is an important tool for you as a camp director as you will be required to communicate with many different audiences for different purposes.
+6 minutes EFFECTIVE COMMUNICATION ACTIVITY #1 FACILITATOR Group Discussion Group 1 • What information is communicated in a camp setting?
+And how do we communicate it?
+Group 2 • What Communications skills are needed to be an effective goals?
+Group 3 • What are the barriers to effective two-way communication?
+Say: Communication is an important tool for you as a camp director as you will be required to communicate with many different audiences for different purposes.
 We are now going to split-up into three groups to dissect three important topics for effective communication.
 Each group will be given a question to discuss for five minutes, and then we will come back together to review how the three topics work together to create effective communication.
 Each group should have a person take notes and be prepared to share with the larger group.
 The three topic questions are: Group 1 - What information is communicated in the camp setting?
 And how do we communicate it?
 Group 2 - What communication skills are needed to be an effective communicator and accomplish your goals?
 Group 3 - What are the barriers to effective two-way communication?
 Do: Give five minutes for discussion and then get the group back together.

-22 minutes EFFECTIVE COMMUNICATION DISCUSSION FACILITATOR Slide has animation to appear on click Say: Let's gather together as a group to review your thoughts and see how they are interrelated.
+22 minutes EFFECTIVE COMMUNICATION DISCUSSION FACILITATOR Proceeding Proceeding Say: Let's gather together as a group to review your thoughts and see how they are interrelated.
 Each group will share their answers to the questions, and we'll have a chance to add to them if we feel like there is anything they missed: Group 1 what information is communicated at camp?
 Responses should include: Program information Schedule information Unit needs and expectations Unit problems and issues Rules, regulations, and procedures